Pneumatic Cylinder Force Calculator - Bore, Rod & Air-Use Review

 - Does not calculate dynamic forces during acceleration, deceleration, or cushioning.

-- Column loading (buckling) analysis for long-stroke cylinders is not included.
+- Column loading, rod buckling, side load, and mounting analysis for long-stroke cylinders are not included.

-- Does not account for flow control valve restrictions, quick-exhaust valves, or meter-out circuits on cycle time.
+- Does not account for flow control valve restrictions, quick-exhaust valves, meter-out circuits, tubing pressure drop, or cycle time.

 - Rotary actuator, rodless cylinder, and guided cylinder force calculations are not covered.